Coexistence of eMBB+ and mMTC+ in Uplink Cell-Free Massive MIMO Networks: Numerical Simulations

 \section{Numerical Simulations}

-In what follows, we will present numerous experiments to validate the previous results and assess the performance of our approach.
-Namely, we will plot the CDFs of the eMBB+ data rates and the mMTC+ transmit powers.
+In what follows, we present numerous experiments to validate the results and assess the performance of our approach.
+Namely, we plot the cumulative distribution functions (CDFs) of the eMBB+ data rates and the mMTC+ transmit powers.

-Across all the simulations, users, devices, and APs will be uniformly located inside a deployment area of $1$ km\textsuperscript{2}, wrapped around the edges to avoid possible boundary effects.
+Across all simulations, users, devices, and APs will be uniformly located inside a deployment area of $1$ km\textsuperscript{2}, wrapped around the edges to avoid possible boundary effects.
 Regarding the terminal-AP association, we assume each is linked to the $M_s = 5$ APs with the largest LSF coefficients \cite{Elw23}.

 The scenario follows the micro-urban configuration from \cite{3GPP36814} with $P_u = 20$ dBm $\ll$ $P_d = 10$ dBm $\forall u, d$, $\sigma_m^2 = N_o B$ $\forall m$, $N_o = -174$ dBm/Hz, and $B = 20$ MHz.
 The carrier frequency is $2$ GHz and the set of PN signatures are generated according to \textit{m-sequences} with $N = 2^n - 1$ for $n = 1,2,\ldots$ \cite[Section~5.4]{Sim94}.
 We also consider PRBs of size $1$ ms and $200$ kHz \cite{Elw23}, i.e., $\tau_c = 200$ resource elements.
 The first $\tau_p = (K_u + K_d)/2$ symbols are dedicated to channel estimation, and $\tau_u = (\tau_c - \tau_p)/2$ are assigned to UL communication.